thesleepingsage/DaVinci-Resolve-Timestamp-Extractor/README.md

 - Video Guide Coming Soon
 ![Export CSV](https://i.imgur.com/qw3xKwr.png)

 - Use a consistent marker color for timeline chapters.
 I personally use RED markers.
 Red for YouTube.
-How original.
+How creative.
 1. Enable the Index Pane in DaVinci Resolve
 2. Click the 3 horizontal dots in the top right corner of the Index Pane
 3. Hover over "Show Markers"